 Final thoughts/recommendations on a weekend in Boone

 Boone makes for the perfect weekend getaway tucked in the mountains of Western North Carolina.
 Though Boone is a small town, you will definitely not be bored with the plethora of things to do here.
 Whether you want to adventure on the mountains or spend some time drinking local beers, you’ll find it in Boone.
 The hotels are quaint and reflect the culture of Boone and you can support so many local restaurants downtown.
 Boone, North Carolina is one of our go-tos for so many reasons… we’ve been back a handful of times and still have more to explore!
-This post will help you plan your weekend itinerary in Boone from the best places to stay, what to do, where to eat, and what to pack.
+This post will help you plan your Boone weekend itinerary from the best places to stay, what to do, where to eat, and what to pack.